tradingstrategy-ai/docs/source/running/index.rst

+.. _running-strategies:

 Running strategies
 ==================

-In this section, we describe how to
+In this section, we discuss how to run strategies.

-* Backtest strategies

-* Run live strategies
+Aside main methods of backtesting and live trading, we discuss about the trade execution engine architecture, managing strategy execution processes, testing the strategy performance.

 .. toctree::
    :maxdepth: 1
+   :caption: Running strategies

    architecture
    backtesting